jhnbyrn/951-KLR-PAGES/klr_cv_boost_control_code.md

 0xf3e mov  @r1,a
 ```

-You can certainly work through all the cases, but here's the effect of the above section in simpler terms:
+You can certainly work through all the cases if you want, but here's the effect of the above section in simpler terms:

 ```
 if positive and c=1: